-Emeka Egbuka vs Jalen McMillan: Who Should You Start?
+Emeka Egbuka vs Jalen McMillan: The Full Breakdown

 If you are choosing between Emeka Egbuka and Jalen McMillan for your lineup, you are not alone.
 Emeka Egbuka finished the 2025 season at 9.7 PPG for the Tampa Bay Buccaneers (17 games), and Jalen McMillan averaged 6.0 for the Tampa Bay Buccaneers (4 games).